eemeli/yaml-docs/source/includes/options.md

 // 'this is': ~
 ```

-To customise the YAML stringification, some options objects are exported from `'yaml/types'`.
+To customise the parsing and stringification of scalars, some options objects are exported from `'yaml/types'`.
 Note that these values are used by all documents.
 For example, to disable the automatic line wrapping, set `strOptions.fold.lineWidth` to `0`.

+Among these, `intOptions.asBigInt` is currently the only one that affects parsing (if true, integers are parsed into [BigInt](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/BigInt) values).